guides

 - Layer prompts: start with low-stakes questions (“What did breakfast smell like at grandma’s?”) before diving into heavier topics (“How did you grieve when someone moved away?”).

 - Respect boundaries: offer skip options, pause buttons, and alternative writing prompts.
-Honour “no recording” requests.
+Honor “no recording” requests.

 - Invite every generation: give kids roles (timekeeper, illustrator, photographer) so they spend time with elders and learn new skills.